vil/H4X-Tools/readme.md

 If you are on Windows, run the program as usual and run the update option.

 ### Only tested on Fedora 35 and Windows 10
 But it should work fine on other Linux distros too.

+If it doesnt work, install the dependencies manually and start the application in terminal using `python3 h4xtools.py`.

 -------------------------------------------
 -------------------------------------------